 - A lingering sense of self-blame and guilt, even when it's entirely unfounded

 - Lack of confidence in how you and your family talk about your past loss and the significance of the deceased child to the family

 - Inner worries every time your living children take a step forward in their development; you fear that you won't be able to protect them

 Parenting Doesn't Have to be Filled with Anxiety and Fear

-The ability to ask for understanding and acknowledgment
+- The ability to ask for understanding and acknowledgment from others

 You Can Break Free from Unproductive Patterns to Parent the Way You Have Always Envisioned

 No one taught you how to survive the loss of your precious child and return to the challenging job of parenting your other children, so expecting yourself to do so automatically is unrealistic.